willebolin/Sous_Vide/README.md

-This project has been migrated to Github at a later time and all code has therefore been put in one document called code(final).
+This project has been migrated to Github at a later time and all code has therefore been put in one document called code.C